Sharing Joy & Grief

 “Rejoice with those who rejoice; mourn with those who mourn.” — Romans 12:15 NIV

 When we mourn with those who mourn we are actually easing their burden.
-We don’t have to know their exact experience of having loss a spouse or a child, but by simply identifying with their pain, a simple “I’m sorry for your loss” is a helpful lift.
+We don’t have to know their exact experience of their exact loss, but by simply identifying with their pain, a simple “I’m sorry for your loss” is a lift of their burden.

 Let’s remember, we share the joy and grief of another because one day we’ll need others to share with us.